cats-of-the-world/boitata/docs/src/getting-started/installation.md

 The binary lands at `./target/release/boitata`.

-There is no published binary or crate yet — build from source for now.
+There is no published binary or crate yet, so build from source for now.

 ## Verify the install